jstarkman/EECS-600/ps1/README.md

 to perform better than smaller.
 Previously, these two values had not shown any particular correlation.
 For a given MS and H1 pair, for smaller MS values larger H2 values were better, while for large MS values smaller H2 values were better.
+Since the MS value is how long the network is allowed to train, and since the longer a network has had to train the longer

 Here is a graphical representation of the lengths of each vector/layer for the most accurate network of the 24.
 Each `x` represents ten